Highlights: Australian Open day one

 Play got underway on schedule under sunny skies at 11 a.m. local time (0000) GMT with the temperature hovering just over the 25 degrees Celsius mark and a forecast high of 35C.

-Compiled by Greg Stutchbury and Shrivathsa Sridhar, editing by Nick Mulvenney/Amlan Chakraborty/Clare Fallon
+Compiled by Greg Stutchbury, Shrivathsa Sridhar and Hardik Vyas, editing by Nick Mulvenney/Amlan Chakraborty/Clare Fallon